Mixing rates for potentials of non-summable variations: Applications

-Chernoff-type inequality gives finite sample bounds for deviations of additive functionals from their mean.
+Hoeffding-type inequality gives finite sample bounds for deviations of additive functionals from their mean.
 When the variation rate of the potential is summable, we have an exponential inequality \cite{marton/1998, gallesco/gallo/takahashi/2014, chazottes2020optimal}.
-Nevertheless, the rate of concentration when the variation rate is not summable was an open question.
-Using our result, we can obtain the following stretched exponential inequality for sums of random variables. \begin{prop} Assume that $\phi$ is regular and satisfies Assumption (A) with $\delta \in (1/2,1]$.
+Nevertheless, the rate of concentration for potentials when the variation rate is not summable is an open question.
+Using our result, we can obtain the following stretched exponential inequality for sums of random variables. \begin{prop} Assume that the alphabet $A$ is finite and $\phi$ satisfies Assumption ($\mathcal{A}$) with $\delta \in (1/2,1]$.
 Let $\mu$ be compatible with $\phi$.
 For all $\delta'<2\delta-1$, $n\geq 1$, $t\geq 0$ and all functions $h:A \to \R$ we have that

-where $R(h):=\max_{a\in A}h(a)-\min_{a\in A}h(a)$ and $C_7$ is a constant that depends on $c_2$, $\delta$ and~$\delta'$. \end{prop}
+where $R(h):=\max_{a\in A}h(a)-\min_{a\in A}h(a)$ and $C_{10}$ is a constant that depends on $C$, $\delta$ and~$\delta'$. \end{prop}

 \begin{proof} This is a consequence of Theorem 1 of \cite{chazottes/collet/kulske/regig/2007} and Corollary~\ref{Cor1}.
 In order to apply Theorem 1 of \cite{chazottes/collet/kulske/regig/2007}, we need to estimate the terms $\|\overline{D}\|_{\ell^2(\N)}^2$ and $\|\delta f\|^2_{\ell^2(\N)}$ (for $f(x_1,\dots,x_n)=\frac{1}{n}\sum_{i=1}^n h(x_i)$) there.
 We have that